myazmyra/ios-prework/README.md

 ## User Stories

 The following **required** functionality is complete:
-* [yes] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
 * [x] Settings page to change the default tip percentage.